LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

 1. Feeding deployment (config) file with the `kubectl apply` command.
 2. The file is then passed to the Master.
 3. `kube-apiserver` program is responsible to monitor all the nodes inside the Kubernetes Cluster.
 4. kube-apiserver ensures that the containers are started and distributed across the nodes (virtual machines).
 Each node has a docker running and docker reaches out to Docker Hub and downloads the `multi-worker` image.
-5. The node the uses the `multi-worker` image to create the number of containers that we require.
+5. The node then uses the `multi-worker` image to create the number of containers that we require.
 6. The Master does a status update by looking at all the nodes and ensure that all the copies of `multi-worker` containers are running.

 - If one container fails to run, the Master will be updated and finds a node to place a new running `multi-worker` container to ensure the correct number of running containers are always up.